dtransposed/Lagrange/_posts/2020-01-03-Bayesian-Linear-Regression.md

 y(\mathbf{x}, \mathbf{w}) = w_0 + w_1x
 $$

-and find its parameter distribution $\mathbf{w}$ .
-This can be done by sequentially collecting samples $\mathcal{D}$  from the target function and using this data in the Bayesian framework to approach the true value of parameters.
+and find its parameter distribution $$\mathbf{w}$$.
+This can be done by sequentially collecting samples $$\mathcal{D}$$ from the target function and using this data in the Bayesian framework to approach the true value of parameters.

 However, finding the parameter distribution is merely an intermediate goal.
-Once we have established the distribution of coefficients through Bayesian treatment, we are able to predict $t$ for every new input $\mathbf{x}$
+Once we have established the distribution of coefficients through Bayesian treatment, we are able to predict $$t$$ for every new input $$\mathbf{x}$$

 $$
 p(t|\mathbf{x}, \mathcal{D}) = \int p(t|\mathbf{x},\mathbf{w})p(\mathbf{w}|\mathcal{D})d\mathbf{w}
 $$

-where $\mathcal{D}$ denotes the data observed by the algorithm.
+where $$\mathcal{D}$$ denotes the data observed by the algorithm.

-The key of Bayesian treatment is the ability to assign this probability to each value of $t$ for a given $\mathbf{x}$.
+The key of Bayesian treatment is the ability to assign this probability to each value of $$t$$ for a given $$\mathbf{x}$$.
 Obviously, this is much more powerful than the solution based on maximizing the likelihood function.
 This is due to the fact that we obtain that precious probability distribution over parameters and not only point estimates.
 Additionally, the Bayesian approach does not suffer from over-fitting problem, nor it requires model complexity tuning (common problems with point estimates).

 Coming back to the model.
-We can write it down as a Gaussian distribution, where the mean is $y(\mathbf{x}, \mathbf{w})$ and variance is governed by a precision parameter $\beta$.
+We can write it down as a Gaussian distribution, where the mean is $$y(\mathbf{x}, \mathbf{w})$$ and variance is governed by a precision parameter $$\beta$$.
 This last parameter quantifies the noise of the model.

 $$
 p(t|\mathbf{x}, \mathbf{w}) = \mathcal{N}(t| y(\mathbf{x}, \mathbf{w}), \beta^{-1})
 $$

 ## Prior, Likelihood and  Posterior